usedRandomFunction/Raspbery-Pi-Based-Arbitary-Wave-Form-Genorator/doc/included_uart_apps.md

 After simply sending the packet type, the client must still wait for a ready signal<br>
 After which the path varible is sent, null-terminated no more then 256 bytes. <br>

+#### List Directory Packet

+As the name states this is basicly just the linux command ls

+There is no type specific header.

+After simply sending the packet type, the client must still wait for a ready signal<br>
+After which the path is sent, null-terminated no more then 256 bytes. <br>